milancermak/graffiti/README.md

 ### Examples

-Check the [examples](./examples/) folder to see how to build a minimal HTML page and the Starknet logo in SVG using the library.
+Check the [examples](./examples/) folder to see how to build a minimal HTML page, the Starknet logo in SVG or a single Loot bag using this library.